-The last few months of 2010 were a bit crazy around here, and we’ve got two exciting announcements that we would like to share with you to start off the new year.
+The last few months of 2010 were a bit crazy around here, and we’ve got some exciting announcements that we would like to share with you to start off the new year.
 Starting with new servers and a new version of our Java FTP client!

 We’ve recently finished a migration of all of our FTP accounts to new, faster hardware.
 The details of the new servers are pretty geeky, but in a nutshell we spent nearly a year testing and configuring some pretty cutting edge hardware to come up with a platform that is better, stronger and faster than ever before.